Put the Brakes on Isolation: Keys to Driving Resident Engagement

 For senior living communities, resident isolation—with all of its negative social, behavioral, and health ramifications—is something that must be proactively resisted.

 Traditionally, this has been accomplished by a combination of community programming and social engagement activities.
-But now that COVID-19 has restricted social interactions, senior living communities have been forced to rethink resident engagement from an entirely new angle—one that doesn’t rely on physical contact.
+But now that COVID-19 has restricted social interactions, independent living communities have been forced to rethink senior activities from an entirely new angle—one that doesn’t rely on physical contact.

 Today senior living communities are turning to technology to enact a whole-person engagement approach.